Making the 2025 Rutherford Merlot – Winemaker Guide

 Nutrients, color, and tannin management

-With YAN at 99 mg/L, support the fermentation but keep it simple.
+With YAN at 99 mg/L, support the fermentation with 5 grams of FermAid O but keep it simple.

 Strong start